openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 In such use cases, the relying party (RP) needs to understand the trustworthiness or assurance level of the  claims about the end-user that the OpenID provider (OP) is willing to communicate, along with process-related information and evidence used to verify the end-user claims.

-The `acr` claim, as defined in section 2 of the OpenID Connect specification [@!OpenID], is suited to assure information about the authentication performed in an OpenID Connect transaction.
+The `acr` claim, as defined in section 2 of the OpenID Connect specification [@!OpenIDConnect], is suited to assure information about the authentication performed in an OpenID Connect transaction.
 Identity assurance, however, requires a different representation.
 While authentication is an aspect of an OpenID Connect transaction, assurance and associated verification and validation details, are properties of a certain claim or a group of claims.
 Several of them will typically be conveyed to the RP as the result of an OpenID Connect transaction.

 For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or "verified".
 The family name of an end-user, in contrast, might have been verified in accordance with the respective anti-money laundering law by showing an ID card to a trained employee of the OP operator.